zevenet/zproxy/tests/functional/README.md

 | NEXT_URL | It sets the HTTP URL to send another request in the same connection.
 | NEXT_BODY | It sets the HTTP request body to send another request in the same connection.
 | NEXT_FILE | It sets a file to be sent in another request in the same connection.
+| TIMEOUT100CONT | It sets the client timeout to wait for 100 continue response.

 ```
 DESCRIPTION="it executes the curl command 'curl -X GET https//service.test/' in the client 1"